t-schill-dev/web-flix-app-client/README.md

 - Create an account
 - Search for movies
 - See movie details
-- Add movies to favorite list
+- Add and remove movies to/from favorite list
 - Update and delete profile